jdxlabs/auto-mower/README.md

 Each mower move sequentially, meaning that the second mower moves only when the first has fully performed its series of instructions.

-When a mowe has finished, it gives the final position and orientation.
+When a mower has finished, it gives the final position and orientation.

 ## example
 input file